-- About 10 per cent of students say they have been bullied online or through their mobile phones.
+- About 10 percent of students say they have been bullied online or through their mobile phones.

-- More than 90 per cent of these students say that this cyber aspect was part of an overall bullying campaign which included face-to-face bullying.
+- More than 90 percent of these students say that this cyber aspect was part of an overall bullying campaign which included face-to-face bullying.

 Is it easy to spot?

-Sometimes cyberbullying can be easy to spot - for example, if your child shows you a text message, tweet, or response to a status update on Facebook that is embarassing, mean or threatening.
+Sometimes cyberbullying can be easy to spot – for example, if your child shows you a text message, tweet, or response to a status update on Facebook that is embarrassing, mean or threatening.
 Other acts are less obvious, like impersonating a victim online or posting personal information, photos or videos designed to hurt or embarrass another person.

 What can you do?

-- Be aware: Learn what you can about cyber bullying and about safe computer and phone use.
+- Be aware: Learn what you can about cyberbullying and about safe computer and phone use.